gordonkoehn/UsefulGnom/workflow/README.md

 ## Usage

+All rules shall be run from the root directory.

 ### Base / Total Coverage Depth, Frequncy Matrix, Mutation Statistics

 Before running any rules, set the desired **Enrionmental Variables** in `base_coverage.smk`